fish-shell/fish-shell/doc_src/cmds/fish_key_reader.rst

 Usage Notes
 -----------

-In verbose mode, the delay in milliseconds since the previous character was received is included in the diagnostic information written to stderr.
+In verbose mode, the delay in milliseconds since the previous character was received is included in the diagnostic information written to standard error.
 This information may be useful to determine the optimal ``fish_escape_delay_ms`` setting or learn the amount of lag introduced by tools like ``ssh``, ``mosh`` or ``tmux``.

 ``fish_key_reader`` intentionally disables handling of many signals.
 To terminate ``fish_key_reader`` in ``--continuous`` mode do: